youar/upm-xrremote/README.md

 * Make sure you have "ARFoundation ver 4.1.12" installed in your project
 * Make sure you have "AR Session" and "AR Session Origin" in your scene
-* Make sure "AR Pose Driver" is attached as a component on the AR Camera ("AR Session Origin > AR Camera")
+* Make sure `Tracked Pose Driver` is attached as a component on the AR Camera ("AR Session Origin > AR Camera")
 * Drag the `XR Remote Connection` prefab into your scene, (`Packages/upm-xrremote/Runtime/Prefabs`)
 * Open your `upm-xrremote` application on your device
-* Enter your mobile device's IP address in `XR Editor Client` Script on the `XR Remote Connection` GameObject
+* Enter your mobile device's IP address in `XR Editor Client` component attached to the `XR Remote Connection` GameObject
 * Hit Play in Unity Editor
 * Press GUI button "Start XR Remote Session" to connect

-If you are just in the XR Remote project, itself, you can bypass this and just plug in an Android device, on the Android platform, and open the AR Remote Client scene (`Assets/XR Remote/Scenes/AR Remote Client`), and hit Play.
-In a moment, the application should install and launch on your phone.
+You can get the `upm-xrremote` apk by either:

-You can also build your own `XR Remote` APK by importing the Sample scenes into the Asset folder and build the `AR Remote Server` scene
+* manually build your own `XR Remote` APK by importing the Sample scenes into the Asset folder and build the `AR Remote Server` scene
+* downloading and installing the pre-built apk at found in the [release](https://github.com/youar/upm-xrremote/releases)

 ##### - iOS -